User-Generated Content for Live Video Marketing and E-CommerceAugust 29, 2018

 These kinds of technical difficulties can be catastrophic for e-commerce organizations.
 But thanks to its influencer marketing program, Amazon was able to maintain the interest—and “add-to-cart” clicks—of visitors who could still watch influencers’ streams while they waited for the service to come back online.

 In fact, it was clear to the author that Tech Deals successfully pitched Amazon Prime Day offers in near-real time once Amazon fixed its website issues.
 Amazon later announced that the 2018 Prime Day had been the largest shopping event ever—which is no small feat for a company that dominates much of e-commerce in the Western world.
 Prime Day now beats Black Friday in the title of “biggest shopping day of the year.”

 How Can Wowza Help You Add LiveUGC?

 So, what does it take to live stream your own retail or e-commerce event?
 Surprisingly little.
-Using the Wowza GoCoder app, along with Wowza Streaming Engine™ software or the Wowza Streaming Cloud™ service, anyone can live-stream directly from a smartphone—and can be used whether you’re adding streaming to an existing app, or building a new platform from scratch.
+Using the Wowza Streaming Engine™ software or the Wowza Streaming Cloud™ service, you can build live streaming into any mobile app.

-For those only using Facebook Live, the Facebook app provides all the tools needed to stream from a smartphone; however, the market is growing with a number of purpose-built streaming devices geared towards YouTube Live and Facebook Live (for example, the Wowza ClearCaster™ appliance, designed for Facebook Live streaming).
+For those only using Facebook Live, the Facebook app provides all the tools needed to stream from a smartphone; however, the market is growing with a number of professional broadcasts finding their way on YouTube Live and Facebook Live.
+Simulcasting with Wowza makes the entire process seamless.

 What’s more, a growing number of developers are creating streaming experiences that focus on live user-generated content for specific, targeted audiences.
 To learn more about building LiveUGC experiences into your app or service, read our complete report.